 7 Agency/Group/Organization City of Madison Economic Development Division Agency/Group/Organization Type Other Government - Local What section of the Plan was addressed by Consultation?
 Homelessness Strategy Anti-Poverty Strategy Non-Housing Community Development Strategy Economic Development Market Analysis How was the Agency, Group or Organization consulted, and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Met with the agency as part of regular meetings of the City's Housing Strategy Team to collect comments on needs, trends and priorities for the City of Madison.
 Met with Office of Business Resources Manager on 8/13/2024 to discuss needs of the microenterprise community that is also part of our target low- to moderate-income demographic.
 Will forward Consolidated Plan to agency to continue discussion for improved performance.
-8 Agency/Group/Organization City of Madison Mayor's Office Agency/Group/Organization Type Other Government - Local What section of the Plan was addressed by Consultation?
-Housing Needs Assessment Homelessness Strategy Anti-Poverty Strategy Non-Housing Community Development Strategy How was the Agency, Group or Organization consulted, and what are the anticipated outcomes of the consultation or areas for improved coordination?
+8 Agency/Group/Organization City of Madison Mayor's Office Agency/Group/Organization Type Other Government - Local What section of the Plan was addressed by Consultation? ousing Needs Assessment omelessness Strategy nti-Poverty Strategy on-Housing Community Development Strategy How was the Agency, Group or Organization consulted, and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Met with the agency as part of regular meetings of the City's Housing Strategy Team to collect comments on needs, trends and priorities for the City of Madison.
 Will forward Consolidated Plan to agency to continue discussion for improved performance.
 9 Agency/Group/Organization City of Madison Building Inspection Division Agency/Group/Organization Type Other Government - Local What section of the Plan was addressed by Consultation?
 Housing Needs Assessment Non-Housing Community Development Strategy How was the Agency, Group or Organization consulted, and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Met with the agency as part of regular meetings of the City's Housing Strategy Team to collect comments on needs, trends and priorities for the City of Madison.
 Will forward Consolidated Plan to agency to continue discussion for improved performance.
 10 Agency/Group/Organization Dane County Department of Human Services: Housing Access and Affordability Agency/Group/Organization Type Other Government - County What section of the Plan was addressed by Consultation?
-Housing Needs Assessment Homelessness Strategy Anti-Poverty Strategy Non-Housing Community Development Strategy Met with the agency as part of the development and sharing of public comment received on needs, trends and priorities for the City of Madison.
+Housing Needs Assessment Homelessness Strategy Anti-Poverty Strategy Non-Housing Community Development Strategy How was the Agency, Group or Organization consulted, and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Het with the agency as part of the development and sharing of public comment received on needs, trends and priorities for the Ci Madison.
 Will forward Consolidated Plan to agency to continue discussion for improved performance.